StvnPzn/stvnpzn/README.md

 ### Hi there, I'm Steven 👋

 <p>I’m a new fresh fullstack developer (thanks to <a href="https://www.lewagon.com/">Le Wagon Bootcamp</a>) with a strong background in marketing (in love with product and growth 🤓).<br>
-Based in Toulouse, I’m open to work anywhere it's needed, where the best project is 🤙🏼 !<br>
+Based in Nice, I’m currently enjoying my first experience as fullstack web developper 🤙🏼 !<br>
 In the meanwhile, I’m working on improve my current skills to be the best as possible and learn, learn and always learn ! 💪🏼</p>

 <p>